 WIPO’s Arbitration and Mediation Center may, in certain circumstances, be the appropriate forum to resolve disputes, thereby avoiding the delay, uncertainty and expense of legal proceedings, particularly in an international context.
 For existing disputes, parties may conclude a submission agreement providing for the reference of the dispute to WIPO.

 As a member; you can always ask FRAPA’s opinion as to whether you need to go to court or go for a WIPO mediation.

 - Move it!

-Once it is broadcasted, the reality is that your format is likely to be immediately disseminated across the world via the internet, whether by legitimate or illegitimate means.
+Once it is broadcast, the reality is that your format is likely to be immediately disseminated across the world via the internet, whether by legitimate or illegitimate means.
 Therefore, once a format has been aired in a given territory, do not give competitors an opportunity to copy it – take a proactive approach to getting your format to other territories as quickly as possible.
-Attendance at international trade fairs (such as MIPTV) may also assist in legitimizing the originator of the format, and may well as providing a further opportunity to establish that an imitator had “direct access” to your format when seeking to establish that copying has taken place.
+Attendance at international trade fairs (such as MIPTV) may also assist in legitimizing the originator of the format, and may well provide a further opportunity to establish that an imitator had “direct access” to your format when seeking to establish that copying has taken place.